 As an author, speaker and consultant, my “why” is to empower parents like you to be better at nourishing their children, from selecting a nutritious balance of foods to feeding with positive, effective strategies so you raise children who are healthy, inside and out.

-I’ve written two books, Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School and Eat Like a Champion: Performance Nutrition for Your Young Athlete, as well as 7 other books about food, nutrients, feeding and more.
+I’ve written four books: Try New Food: How to Help Picky Eaters Taste, Eat & Like New Foods, The Smart Mom's Guide to Starting Solids, Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School and Eat Like a Champion: Performance Nutrition for Your Young Athlete, as well as several other books about food, nutrients, feeding and more.

 I am a nutrition advisor to several privately-owned child-focused companies, regularly contribute to US News & World Report For Parents blog, and sit on the Board of Advisors to Parents magazine.

 Want to get in on a dirty little secret?